 Call 01794 340757 to book.
 For more information on the Forest School, contact email@example.com or call 01425 650035.

 Foxbury is accessed via Half Moon car park, Blackhill Road, East Wellow, Romsey, Hampshire, SO51 6AQ.

-Activities on offer during this year's Forest School sessions include den building, creating wild art, green woodworking skills, outdoor cooking and story-telling, among many other things.
+Activities on offer during Forest School sessions include den building, creating wild art, green woodworking skills, outdoor cooking and story-telling, among many other things.
 All materials are provided, as well as snacks and drinks - but please bring a packed lunch too.

 You'll also need to come prepared with appropriate outdoor clothing and footwear.
 Sessions will go ahead rain or shine, so bring along wellies and waterproofs if necessary.

 Forest School is an alternative educational approach that focuses on developing children’s personal, social and emotional development through regular outdoor experiences.
 Our sessions will help teach children about the wildlife and landscape of the New Forest.